-We are currently a small company with 11 full-time employees and one part-time employee as of March 31, 2014.
+We are currently a small company with 11 full-time employees and one part-time employee as of June 30, 2014.
 In order to commercialize our potential products, we will need to increase our operations and expand our use of our third-party contractors.
 We plan to continue to build our compliance, financial and operating infrastructure to ensure the maintenance of a well-managed company including hiring additional staff within our regulatory and clinical groups after Phase 3 is complete.
 We intend to recruit an in-house commercial organization in the United States focused on promoting PRT-201, if it is approved.
 We currently do not have a sales and marketing capability and therefore intend to recruit a specialty hospital sales force of approximately 75-100 representatives in anticipation of PRT-201's approval.
+We estimate it will take three to six months to recruit this specialty hospital sales force.
 We will need to expand our employment base when we are in the full commercial stages of our current potential product's life cycle.